lucianpls/mod_ahtse_lua/README.md

 Apache httpd content generator using Lua

 A module using a Lua script file to respond to a get request.
 Similar to the CGI mechanism, somewhat customized for AHTSE use.

-The lua script file should provide a handler function that takes three arguments and returns three values
+The lua script file should define a handler function that takes three arguments and returns three values.

+#Use of this module may increase server vulnerability#

 ### Inputs
-* URL parameters as a single string, or nil if there are no parameters
+* URL parameter string, or nil if there are no parameters
-* An input header table
+* A table of input headers
-* A notes table.
-The *HTTPS* key is set if the apache environment is also set
+* A table of notes.
+The *HTTPS* key is set if the matching apache environment variable is also set

 ### Outputs
-* Content as string
+* Content
-* A table of output headers, with string keys and strings or number values
+* A table of output headers
-* The http return code as number
+* The http status code

-The first and second return can also be nil.
-Content-Type header is properly handled, others might not work as expected
+The *Content-Type* header is properly handled, others might not work as expected

 ## Apache Directives